 EGGS – I have not tested this recipe without eggs and they do provide quite a bit of structure in this recipe, so I don’t recommend going without it.

 MIX-INS – Tested with blueberries and chocolate chips, but I think about 1 cup of diced apples or pears would work well too!
+I would increase cinnamon to 1 teaspoon if using apples or pears.
 No need to adjust baking time, just watch after 15 minutes.

 Nutrition information approximate.